beacourage/clothing_store/README.md

 I can view the total price for the products in my shopping cart.

 As a user,
+So I know if an item is available,
+I can see the total quantity of each item.

+As a user,
 So that I can user my voucher,
 I can apply a voucher to my shopping cart.

 As a user,
 So that I can see the final price,
 I can view the total price for the products in my shopping cart with discounts applied.

 As a user,
 So that I know I'm using the correct voucher,